astronomer/astro-blog/posts/airflow-dbt-2.md

         return selected_dependencies

     def run():
+        """Get list of all models in project and create dependencies.
+        We want to load all the models first because the logic to properly set dependencies between subsets of models is basically the process of removing nodes from the complete DAG.
+This logic can be found in the generate_dag_dependencies function.
+The networkx graph object is smart enough that if you remove nodes with remove_node method that the dependencies of the remaining nodes are what you would expect.
+        """
         manifest_data = load_manifest()
-        # Get list of all models in project and create dependencies.
-        # We want to load all the models first because the logic to properly set
-        # dependencies between subsets of models is basically the process of
-        # removing nodes from the complete DAG.
-This logic can be found in the
-        # generate_dag_dependencies function.
-The networkx graph object is smart
-        # enough that if you remove nodes with remove_node method that the dependencies
-        # of the remaining nodes are what you would expect.
-        # Pass dbt project name to return all models
         all_models = parse_model_selector("updater_data_model")
         all_model_dependencies = generate_all_model_dependencies(all_models, manifest_data)
         # Load model selectors